Cvladianu/SoftEngOysterCAS/Readme.txt

 16. Created JourneyCostCalcultor class and moved rounding and peak checking together with the part of code that calculates the total sum for the journey a customer has completed.

 17. Created unit tests for aforementioned class.
 Used set up methods for peak and off peak situations for reuse and maintainability of tests.
 Created 2 mathods in JourneyCostCalculator to provide the rounded peak and offpeak values.
-To delete/refactor/ move into system tests the corresponding tests from TravelTrackerTest.
+Need to refactor the tests from traveltracker, but will keep them around now to make sure we don't break anything.